 Altitude Sickness During This Holy Journey

-Due to the massive elevation gain on the Kailash Mansarovar Tour, altitude sickness is not to be taken lightly.
-Because the tour will pass through parts very much above 2,500 meters, where altitude symptoms generally begin, the possibility of experiencing sickness from the thin air becomes greater.
+Altitude sickness is something not to take lightly on the Kailash Mansarovar Tour due to its massive elevation gain.
+Because the tour will pass through parts very much above 2,500 meters where altitude symptoms will generally begin, the possibility of experiencing sickness from the thin air becomes greater.
 The body takes time to acclimatize to the lower oxygen levels, especially when ascending to areas like Lake Mansarovar and Mount Kailash.

-During this Tibetan odyssey, you will travel to high-altitude points, with the maximum elevation being Drolma La Pass , which is 5,634 meters during Mount Kailash’s Kora (circumambulation).
-The higher you ascend, the less air pressure exists, making it more difficult for your body to absorb oxygen properly.
+During this Tibetan odyssey, you will travel to high-altitude points with the maximum elevation being Drolma La Pass at 5,634 meters during Mount Kailash’s Kora (circumambulation).
+The higher you ascend, the less air pressure exists, and it is more difficult for your body to absorb oxygen properly.

 This can show in symptoms such as headaches, dizziness, breathlessness, fatigue, nausea, and insomnia.
 To reduce the risk, it is necessary to ascend slowly, stay well hydrated, eat light and healthy meals, and abstain from such substances as alcohol and tobacco.
-If you have any medical conditions or issues, visit a medical professional before traveling.
-They can prescribe medicines like Diamox, enabling the body to acclimate quickly and reduce the risk of getting altitude sickness.

 Best Time for Mount Kailash Yatra

-The best season to undertake the Kailash Tour is from late spring to early autumn, i.e., May to September.
-The climate is relatively more stable than at other times, and the high passes are relatively more straightforward.
-The temperatures are milder and the weather is clearer.
-The refreshing and crisp atmosphere imparts a rejuvenating touch to the entire travel experience.
+The atmosphere is refreshing and crisp, imparting a rejuvenating touch to the entire travel experience.
 These months are also part of the peak pilgrimage season, and you get to be a part of the spiritual journey along with other fellow devotees from around the world, which makes it a more cultural and communal experience.

-In the peak springtime of May, watching blossoms and fresh leaves against the backdrop of the Tibetan landscape gives the scene a shot of colorfulness and renewal.
+In the peak of springtime in May, watching blossoms and fresh leaves against the backdrop of the landscape adds a shot of color to the Tibetan land and renewal to the scene.
 Likewise, in late September, the forest areas across the region exhibit a range of rich colors: reds, oranges, yellows, and browns, creating an enchanting atmosphere.

 You can enjoy the wide-screen scenery of the Tibetan plateau without rushing.

-The gentle heat of the sun makes it comfortable for walking, sightseeing, and photography.
-In June or July, the auspicious Saga Dawa festival is celebrated to mark Lord Buddha’s enlightenment.
-Pilgrims flock in large numbers during this time, creating a spiritually charged atmosphere that makes the experience all the more special.
+The gentle heat of the sun renders it comfortable for walking, sightseeing, and photography.
+June or July is when the auspicious Saga Dawa festival is celebrated to mark the enlightenment of Lord Buddha.
+Pilgrims flock in large numbers during this time, giving out a spiritually charged atmosphere that makes the experience all the more special.

 Why Choose My Everest Trip for Kailash Tour